Member Login

 Career Highlights

-Tokyo 2020 Olympian; 2022 World Championships hammer champion; 2023 national champion; 2019 Pan American Games silver medalist
+Tokyo 2020 Olympian; 2022 World Championships hammer champion; 2023 US champion; 2019 Pan American Games silver medalist

-Brooke is currently ranked fourth in the world for women’s hammer.
-Her personal best of 80.17m (May 2023) places her third in the world all-time list, behind only Anita Wlodarczyk of Poland (82.98m; 2016) and NYAC teammate Deanna Price (80.31m; 2021).
+Coming into the Tokyo World Championships, Andersen was ranked fourth in the world for women’s hammer.
+Her personal best of 80.17m/263-0, set in May 2023, places her third on the world all-time list, behind only Anita Wlodarczyk of Poland (82.98m/272-3; 2016) and NYAC teammate Deanna Price (80.31m/263-6; 2021).

 Lauren Harris